Carol Heifetz Neiman: Work

 In 1990, Neiman was a recipient of the Vesta Award from The Woman's Building.

 [Surrealists] endeavored, according to Breton, to make manifest that certain point for the mind from which life and death, the real and the imaginary, the past and the future, the communicable and the incommunicable, the high and the low cease being perceived as contradictions."
 Carol Neiman is a contemporary surrealist.
 Breton's words could serve as a canny description of the mental states depicted in her complex and often unsettling compositions.

 Involvement in Feminism

 Neiman was involved in events regarding the visibility of women artists.
-In 1986, Neiman was a co-coordinator of the artists Women Artist Visibility Event (WAVE).
+In 1986, Neiman was a co-coordinator of the artists Women_Artists_Visibility_Event (WAVE).

-Neiman was President-elect of the Women's Caucus for Art at the time of her death in 1990.
+Neiman was president-elect of the Women's Caucus for Art at the time of her death in 1990.